 the bottom line

-so there aren’t really 50 shades of clay, but this fantastically underrated and humble ingredient has more nuances than you can shake a cable tie at. if there’s one thing that gets us hot and bothered, it’s a good mask, and specifically, a deeply cleansing, clarifying clay mask. so why is clay such an exciting ingredient in skincare right now, and what do we do with that dry stuff in jar once we get it home? read on, beauty, for a titillating tale of clay.
+so, there aren’t really 50 shades of clay, but this fantastically underrated and humble ingredient has more nuances than you can shake a cable tie at. if there’s one thing that gets us hot and bothered, it’s a good masque, and specifically, a deeply cleansing, clarifying clay masque. so why is clay such an exciting ingredient, and what do we do with that dry stuff in jar once we get it home? read on, beauty, for a titillating tale of clay.

 first layer: science

 What exactly is clay?
 Clay is a natural, fine grain material formed from rock or soil.
-It’s made up of mineral constituents which consist of clay minerals such as illite, kaolinite, montmorillonite-smectite, and chlorite; and associated minerals such as magnetite, hematite, and diaspore.
+It’s made up of mineral constituents which consist of clay minerals such as illite, kaolinite, montmorillonite-smectite, and chlorite, as well as associated minerals such as magnetite, hematite, and diaspore.